Ready to find the perfect college degree?

-The best way to determine whether or not a music major would be an easy path forward for a student is to gauge the experience the student has with music.
-The more time a student has spent playing an instrument, singing, partaking in musical theatre or recitals at their high school and more will make the major that much easier.
-However, for students who have not delved into music theory, history, or composition, the major will be difficult.
-Because this is a university-level degree, it is required that students understand the complexities of the field prior to graduating.
+The best way to determine whether or not a music major would be an easy path forward for you is to gauge the experience you have with music.
+Have you’ve spent playing an instrument, singing, partaking in musical theatre or recitals in high school?
+The more experience you have, the easier the music major will be.
+However, if you haven’t delved into music theory, history, or composition, the major will be difficult.
+Because this is a university-level degree, students must understand the complexities of the field.

 Related: 10 Best University Jazz Programs